 - Unused area of hierarchies to easily identify members not assigned

-- Explorer GUI is still clunky and primitive.
+- Explorer GUI is clunky and awkward.

 - Needs ability to remove menu options that may not be relevant to data stewards such as Entity Dependencies, Collections or Changesets.

-- Selecting child members within the navigator in a hierarchy result in the GUI just ignoring you... it should allow selecting children in the navigator or at least give an error message.
+- Selecting child members within the navigator in a hierarchy results in the GUI just ignoring you... it should allow selecting children in the navigator or at least give an error message.
 (Note that 2012 version resulted in blank middle panel when this occurred rather than just ignoring you).